-The first day of December 1991 saw what I thought was the destruction of all my dreams and aspirations.
+The first day of December 1991 saw the destruction of so many of my dreams and aspirations.
 This day would determine what my future could hold and what it could not.
-I had no reason to expect that this balmy Saturday morning held anything out of the ordinary, yet my life was about to be changed in dramatic fashion.
+I had no reason to expect that this balmy Saturday morning held anything out of the ordinary, yet my life was about to be changed dramatically and irreversibly.

 However, the 1st of December was designated to be a day of rest.
 Jenny’s father, Andy, had organised a trip on his small sailing boat and I was looking forward to it.
 We arrived at Jenny’s parents house around 11 a.m. and headed to the boat ramp.
 Andy’s 21-footer was his pride and joy.
 I had never been one for boats, but it seemed a relaxing enough way to spend the day.
 After a few minutes launching the boat we were at sea, sailing out of Trinity Inlet.